fortanix/sq-dsm/README.md

 gpg:               imported: 1
 ```

-Verify the detached signature with `gpg`
+Verify the detached signature with `sqv` and `gpg`
 ```
+$ sqv --verbose --keyring alice.asc msg.txt.asc msg.txt
+63A0B7D62786CC87DE913A6804F593070A9B5600
+1 of 1 signatures are valid (threshold is: 1).

 $ gpg --verify msg.txt.asc msg.txt
 gpg: Signature made Mon Apr 26 13:38:30 2021 UTC
 gpg:                using RSA key 63A0B7D62786CC87DE913A6804F593070A9B5600